-Slava Zayats co-heads the Healthcare Practice at Bates White.
-He has over a decade of experience as an economist specializing in antitrust matters involving competition, market definition, and market power, with a particular focus on the healthcare industry.
-He leads economic analyses and serves as an expert in numerous merger and monopolization matters, including on behalf of the Federal Trade Commission, insurers, providers, and other private entities.
+Slava Zayats co-chairs the Antitrust Practice at Bates White.
+He has over 15 years of experience as an economist specializing in antitrust matters.
+He leads economic analyses and has served as an expert in numerous merger and monopolization matters, including before both the Department of Justice (DOJ) and the Federal Trade Commission (FTC) as well as on behalf of the DOJ and FTC.
 Many of his past engagements were complex antitrust matters that involved extensive discovery and data-intensive econometric analyses.

 PhD, Economics, University of North Carolina at Chapel Hill